CenterEdge/shawarma/README.md

 ## RBAC Rights

 Shawarma requires access rights, via a service account, to monitor endpoints with the pod's namespace.
-It is recommended to create a single ClusterRole named `shawarma' in the namespace, and then bind it to each service account using Shawarma.
+It is recommended to create a single Role named `shawarma' in the namespace, and then bind it to each service account using a RoleBinding.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1